casterbn/QtCompile/library/009-Misc/002-Current build status.md

 Qt 5.14 is relocatable as for the [New Features in Qt 5.14](https://wiki.qt.io/New_Features_in_Qt_5.14), so it seems like Qt 5 after 5.14 won't need QQtPatcher anymore.
 I delivered QQtPatcher for earlier version of 5.14 (as for the fact that I forgot to modify QQtPatcher related code in compile scripts).
-This tool won't be thoroughly tested on 5.13 and 5.14.
+This tool won't be thoroughly tested on 5.13.
+I announced that QQtPatcher will not support Qt 5 after 5.14.

 | Qt Version | -platform | -xplatform | Notes | Tested |
 |-|